giraone/imaging-kit-jmh/README.md

 ## Project creation

-*The project was created using ...*
+*The project was originally created using JMH benchmark archetype:*

 ```shell
 mvn archetype:generate \